spinnaker/spinnaker/README.md

 To build the application, run `yarn build`.
 The built application lives in `build/`.

+## Graphql

+the `core` package is using graphql queries and mutation to interact with the backend (currently, only the `managed` components).
+To generate the TS types and the Apollo hooks, run `yarn graphql:generate` from `core`.

 ## Conventions

 It's a work in progress, but please try to follow the [conventions here](https://github.com/spinnaker/deck/wiki/Conventions).